opengovfoundation/legal-information/bylaws.md

 ### Section 5.
 Notice of Meeting.

 Written or printed notice of every annual and regular meeting of the Board of Directors, stating the place, day, and hour of the meeting must be given personally, by mail, or by telecopy to Directors not less than ten nor more than sixty days prior to the date of the meeting.
-Notice of the time and place of a special meeting shall be served upon, telephoned, or telecopied to each Director at least forty-­eight hours prior to the time of the meeting.
+Notice of the time and place of a special meeting shall be served upon, telephoned, or telecopied to each Director at least forty-eight hours prior to the time of the meeting.
 No notice need be given to any Director who actually attends, or who executes and files a written waiver of notice of such meeting, either before or after the meeting.

 ### Section 6.
 Quorum.